dotnet/docs/docs/csharp/whats-new/csharp-7.md

 - `-publicsign` to enable Open Source Software (OSS) signing of assemblies.
 - `-pathmap` to provide a mapping for source directories.

 The remainder of this article provides an overview of each feature.
 For each feature, you'll learn the reasoning behind it.
 You'll learn the syntax.
 You can explore these features in your environment using the `dotnet try` global tool:

 1. Install the [dotnet-try](https://github.com/dotnet/try/blob/master/README.md#setup) global tool.
 1. Clone the [dotnet/try-samples](https://github.com/dotnet/try-samples) repository.
 1. Set the current directory to the *csharp7* subdirectory for the *try-samples* repository.
 1. Run `dotnet try`.

-## Tuples
+## Tuples and discards

 C# provides a rich syntax for classes and structs that is used to explain your design intent.
 But sometimes that rich syntax requires extra work with minimal benefit.
 You may often write methods that need a simple structure containing more than one data element.
 To support these scenarios *tuples* were added to C#.
 Tuples are lightweight data structures that contain multiple fields to represent the data members.
-The fields aren't validated, and you can't define your own methods
+The fields aren't validated, and you can't define your own methods.
+C# tuple types support `==` and `!=`.
+For more information.

 > [!NOTE]
-> Tuples were available before C# 7.0,
-> but they were inefficient and had no language support.
-> This meant that tuple elements could only be referenced as
-> `Item1`, `Item2` and so on.
-C# 7.0 introduces language support for tuples,
-> which enables semantic names for the fields of a tuple using new,
-> more efficient tuple types.
+> Tuples were available before C# 7.0, but they were inefficient and had no language support.
+This meant that tuple elements could only be referenced as `Item1`, `Item2` and so on.
+C# 7.0 introduces language support for tuples, which enables semantic names for the fields of a tuple using new, more efficient tuple types.

 You can create a tuple by assigning a value to each member, and optionally providing semantic names to each of the members of the tuple:

 [!code-csharp[NamedTuple](~/samples/snippets/csharp/new-in-7/program.cs#NamedTuple "Named tuple")]

 The `namedLetters` tuple contains fields referred to as `Alpha` and `Beta`.
 Those names exist only at compile time and aren't preserved, for example when inspecting the tuple using reflection at run time.

 In a tuple assignment, you can also specify the names of the fields on the right-hand side of the assignment:

 [!code-csharp[ImplicitNamedTuple](~/samples/snippets/csharp/new-in-7/program.cs#ImplicitNamedTuple "Implicitly named tuple")]

 There may be times when you want to unpackage the members of a tuple that were returned from a method.
 You can do that by declaring separate variables for each of the values in the tuple.
 This unpackaging is called *deconstructing* the tuple:

 [!code-csharp[CallingWithDeconstructor](~/samples/snippets/csharp/new-in-7/program.cs#CallingWithDeconstructor "Deconstructing a tuple")]

 You can also provide a similar deconstruction for any type in .NET.
 You write a `Deconstruct` method as a member of the class.
-That
-`Deconstruct` method provides a set of `out` arguments for each of the properties you want to extract.
+That `Deconstruct` method provides a set of `out` arguments for each of the properties you want to extract.
 Consider this `Point` class that provides a deconstructor method that extracts the `X` and `Y` coordinates:

 [!code-csharp[PointWithDeconstruction](~/samples/snippets/csharp/new-in-7/point.cs#PointWithDeconstruction "Point with deconstruction method")]